woleet/woleet-backendkit/README.md

 - signaturePort=<SIGNATURE_PORT> (optional), useful if you want to expose the "/signature" endpoint on an other port.

 This script is interactive and will display your private key and your access token to access the "/signature" endpoint.

+### Endpoints description:

+Detailed description of the API is described in the swagged.yaml file contained in this repository.